angular/angular/aio/content/guide/form-validation.md

 ## Custom validation
-This cookbook sample has a custom `forbiddenNamevalidator()` function that's applied to both the template-driven and the reactive form controls.
+This cookbook sample has a custom `forbiddenNameValidator()` function that's applied to both the template-driven and the reactive form controls.
 It's in the `src/app/shared` folder and declared in the `SharedModule`.

-Here's the `forbiddenNamevalidator()` function:
+Here's the `forbiddenNameValidator()` function:

 <code-example path="cb-form-validation/src/app/shared/forbidden-name.directive.ts" region="custom-validator" title="shared/forbidden-name.directive.ts (forbiddenNameValidator)" linenums="false">